 Rest assured, relief can be a normal reaction.
 Many carers go through much of their grieving process throughout the illness, as they notice each small deterioration in the person.

 Talk to people about your feelings and remember there is no one ‘right’ way to feel when someone you have been caring for has died.

 Do you have experience of dealing with guilt or any advice for anyone who might be struggling with these feelings?
 Let us know in the comments below, and help other people realise they’re not alone.

-This article was first published on 7 November 2018, and last updated on 10 August 2021.
+This article was first published on 7 November 2018, and last updated in May 2023.

 Looking after yourself as a carer